ProbeChain/go-probe/cmd/clef/rules.md

   * Auto-approve request
 2. JS returns "Reject"
   * Auto-reject request
-3. Error occurs, or something else is returned
+3. Error occurs, or somprobeing else is returned
   * Pass on to `next` ui: the regular UI channel.

 A more advanced example can be found below, "Example 1: ruleset for a rate-limited window", using `storage` to `Put` and `Get` `string`s by key.